John Hawk, Head of Special Collections and University Archives

-I administer and develop the Library’s special collections which include a 17,000 volume rare book collection of early printed books, Jesuitica, recusant literature, the Sir Thomas More Collection, the Albert Sperisen Collection of Eric Gill, fine printing and book arts, literature of the English 1890s, and literary and historical manuscripts including papers of Anaïs Nin and Robinson Jeffers.
+I administer and develop the Library’s special collections which is comprised of a core collection of 17,000 rare books.
 I am responsible for reference and research services for special collections and for building, managing and interpreting the collections through library instruction, exhibitions, programming and outreach to the University campus and Bay Area book community.

 I am a Library Liaison to the History Department.